-PART 5 - CODE OF CAMPAIGN ETHICS
+PART 5 - CODE OF ETHICS

-- 35. Candidates must campaign: - a. in accordance with this Code; - b. without coercion or vote-buying; - c. respecting the right and freedom of other Candidates to organize and campaign; - d. respecting the rights of Electors to obtain information from a variety of sources and to attend political meetings or rallies; - e. ethically, focusing on political issues and Candidate platforms, instead of conducting smear campaigns or ones of rumour and innuendo:
+54. Candidates must campaign:

-- f. non-violently, without intimidating opposing Candidates, opposition supporters or the media, and without the use of language inciting their own supporters to violence; - g. respecting the freedom of the press to cover the campaign and to express opinions on the campaign; - h. respecting the Electoral officials and not interfering with the performance of their duties; and - accepting and complying with the official Election results and the final decision of the Complaints and Appeal Board. - 36.
-The campaign rules in the preceding section apply to all forms of communication, including but not limited to social media. - 37.
-Every person is guilty of an offence who, during an election period, directly or indirectly offers a bribe to influence an Elector to vote or refrain from voting or to vote or refrain from voting for a particular Candidate, or during an election period, accepts or agrees to accept a bribe that is offered. - 38.
-Every person is guilty of an offence who, by intimidation or duress, compels a person to vote or refrain from voting or to vote or refrain from voting for a particular Candidate in an Election, or by any pretence or contrivance, induces a person to vote or refrain from voting or to vote or refrain from voting for a particular Candidate in an Election.
+- a. according to the rules and regulations established in this code and pursuant to the Code of Ethics; - b. without coercion or vote-buying; - respecting the right and freedom of other parties to organize and campaign; - d. respecting the rights of voters to obtain information from a variety of sources and to attend political rallies; - e. ethically, focusing on political issues and candidate platforms, instead of conducting smear campaigns or ones of rumour and innuendo; - f. non-violently, without intimidating opposing party candidates, opposition supporters or the media, and without the use of language inciting their own supporters to violence; - g. respecting the freedom of the press to cover the campaign and to express opinions on the campaign; - h. respecting the electoral officials and not interfering with the performance of their duties; and - i. accepting and complying with the official election results and the final decision of the Complaints and Appeal Board. - Every person is guilty of an offence who, during an election period, directly or indirectly offers a bribe to influence an elector to vote or refrain from voting for a particular candidate, or during an election period, accepts of agrees to accept a bribe that is offered. - Every person is guilty of an offence who, by intimidation or duress, compels a person to vote or refrain from voting or to vote or refrain from voting for a particular candidate in an election, or by any pretence or contrivance, induces a person to vote or refrain from voting or to vote or refrain from voting for a particular candidate in an election.